nwdigitalradio/paclink-unix/README.md

 See the COPYING file for the complete license or click on [this link.](http://www.gnu.org/licenses/gpl-2.0.html)

+Installation notes can be found at [this link](https://github.com/nwdigitalradio/paclink-unix/blob/master/INSTALL.md)

 ### Other files you might want to peruse:

 | File name     |  Description  |